draghuram/kubeconcepts/presentation/kubeconcepts.md

 Note: You will never create pods directly.
 But instead use higher level constructs such as Deployments.

-Env variables: Also mention how to pass metadata such as Pod name.

 ---

 ## Replica Sets

 - Guarantees availability of a given number of identical pods.

-- Spec
-  - Pod selector
-  - Number of replicas
-  - Pod template

 - Use Deployments instead of directly dealing with ReplicaSets.

 - "Horizontal Pod Autoscaler" resource can be created to scale a